tsgates/arch-wiki-markdown/wiki/Music_Player_Daemon.md

 depends on the way it is intended to be used: a local configuration may prove more useful on a desktop system, for example.

-For a proper MPD operation these are the necessary files and
-directories:

--   mpd.db - The music database
+In order for MPD to be able to play back audio, ALSA or OSS (optionally with PulseAudio) needs to be setup and working.

+MPD is configured in mpd.conf.
+The location of this file depends on how you want to run MPD (see the sections below).
+These are commonly used configuration options:

--   mpd.pid - The file where mpd stores its process ID
+-   pid_file - The file where mpd stores its process ID
--   mpd.log - mpd logs here
+-   db_file - The music database
--   mpdstate - mpd's current state is noted here
+-   state_file - MPD's current state is noted here
--   playlists - the folder where playlists are saved into
+-   playlist_directory - The folder where playlists are saved into

-In order for MPD to be able to play back audio, ALSA, PulseAudio or OSS needs to be setup and working.

-> Local Configuration (per user)

-MPD can be configured per user (rather than the typical method of configuring MPD globally).
-Running MPD as a normal user has the benefits
-of:

--   A single directory ~/.mpd (or any other directory under /home/$USER/) that will contain all the MPD configuration files.
--   Easier to avoid unforeseen read/write permission errors.

-To setup: create a directory for the required files and the playlists;
-copy the example configuration locally; create all of the requisite
-files:

-    mkdir -p ~/.mpd/playlists
-    cp /usr/share/doc/mpd/mpdconf.example ~/.mpd/mpd.conf
-    touch ~/.mpd/{database,log,state}

-Edit ~/.mpd/mpd.conf and specify the requisite files:

-    ~/.mpd/mpd.conf

-    music_directory    "~/music"          # Can keep commented if XDG music dir. playlist_directory "~/.mpd/playlists"
-    db_file            "~/.mpd/database"
-    log_file           "~/.mpd/log"
-    pid_file           "~/.mpd/pid"
-    state_file         "~/.mpd/state"

-MPD can now be started by typing mpd on the command line (mpd first searches for ~/.mpd.conf, then ~/.mpd/mpd.conf, and then for /etc/mpd.conf [there is no support for XDG-config directory ~/.config/mpd/mpd.conf]).
-To specify the location of the configuration file :

-    mpd ~/.config/mpd/mpd.conf

-To start MPD on login add to ~/.profile (or another Autostart file):

-    # MPD daemon start (if no other user instance exists)
-    [ ! -s ~/.mpd/mpd.pid ] && mpd

-To start with the X.org server add to either xprofile or xinitrc.
-Some DEs ignore these files (GNOME does) and a desktop file must be placed in ~/.config/autostart/mpd.desktop:

-    [Desktop Entry]
-    Encoding=UTF-8
-    Type=Application
-    Name=Music Player Daemon
-    Comment=Server for playing audio files
-    Exec=mpd
-    StartupNotify=false
-    Terminal=false
-    Hidden=false
-    X-GNOME-Autostart-enabled=false

-Autostart with systemd

-Note:As of 2013-03-20 this functionality is still in development (forum thread).
-However, there is a workaround though it is peculiar as it requires a running X.org server to work.

-Expected setup

--   Start user-session service (e.g.
-    sudo systemctl enable user-session@USERNAME).
--   Add local service file ~/.config/systemd/user/mpd.service (see below).
--   Start local systemd systemd --user &; enable service file systemctl --user enable mpd; start it systemctl --user start  mpd.
--   Add systemd --user & to ~/.profile or another autostart file.
--   Reboot and MPD start.

-    [Unit]
-    Description=Music Player Daemon

-    [Service]
-    ExecStart=/usr/bin/mpd %h/.config/mpd/mpd.conf --no-daemon
-    ExecStop= /usr/bin/mpd %h/.config/mpd/mpd.conf --kill

-    [Install]
-    WantedBy=default.target

-Current setup (this hasn't worked for everybody)

-As recommended above, it is best to use MPD as a service per user.
-In this case, we will use ~/.mpd/mpd.conf and not start mpd.service as a daemon for the whole system and all users.
-We will NOT use the /usr/lib/systemd/system/mpd.service which is intended to start the mpd.service as root and for all users.

-Note:It is recommended to follow the instructions in the Systemd/User page fully, and to have your whole session managed by systemd --user.

-If you already enabled it, just disable it first:

-     # systemctl disable mpd.service

-If you used to start mpd inside your ~/.xinitrc, comment or delete the line

-    mpd ~/.mpdconf

-Then, edit a new file ~/.config/systemd/user/mpd.service

-    ~/.config/systemd/user/mpd.service

-    [Unit]
-    Description = Music Player Daemon

-    [Service]
-    ExecStart = /usr/bin/mpd --no-daemon
-    Restart = always

-    [Install]
-    WantedBy = default.target

-Then, add this line to .xinitrc before any exec <session-command>

-    ~/.xinitrc

-    #run systemd as user instance
-    systemd --user &

-Log out, log in your xsession.
-Let's first check mpd is not running.
-If yes, just kill it.
-If not, continue to the next step.

-    $ ps -ef | grep mpd

-Now, enable and start mpd.service as per user

-    $ systemctl --user enable mpd
-    $ systemctl --user start mpd

-Check the mpd status and see if mpd.service is correctly enabled and started

-    $ systemctl --user status mpd

-Scripted Configuration

-Rasi has written a script that will create the proper directory structure, configuration files and prompt for the location of the user's Music directory; it can be downloaded here.
+-   music_directory - The folder that MPD scans for music
+-   sticker_file - The sticker database

+Note:The files must already exist (the path is specified in the configuration file) with proper permissions, otherwise MPD will fail to start.

-> Global Configuration
+> Global configuration

 Warning:Users of PulseAudio with a local mpd have to implement a workaround in order to run mpd as its own user!

-The default Arch install keeps the setup in /var/lib/mpd and uses mpd as default user.

-Edit /etc/mpd.conf to reflect as such:

-    /etc/mpd.conf

-    music_directory       "/path/to/music/dir"
-    playlist_directory    "/var/lib/mpd/playlists"
-    db_file               "/var/lib/mpd/mpd.db"
-    log_file              "syslog"
-    pid_file              "/run/mpd/mpd.pid"
-    state_file            "/var/lib/mpd/mpdstate"
-    user                  "mpd"

-We just configured MPD to run as the mpd user, but /var/lib/mpd is owned by root by default, we need to change this so mpd can write here:
+The default /etc/mpd.conf keeps the setup in /var/lib/mpd and uses mpd as default user.
+However, /var/lib/mpd is owned by root by default, we need to change this so mpd can write here:

     # chown -R mpd /var/lib/mpd

+Edit /etc/mpd.conf and add a music_directory line with the path to your music directory:

+    music_directory /path/to/music

 Music directory

-MPD needs to have +x permissions on all parent directories to the music collection (ie. if it's located outside of /var/lib/mpd).
-Thus users will most likely need to remount the music directory under a directory that mpd has access to -- this only applies if running as the 'mpd' user.
+MPD needs to have +x permissions on all parent directories to the music collection.

+If the music directory is located outside of /var/lib/mpd, you will most likely need to remount the music directory under a directory that the MPD user (mpd by default) has access to:

     # mkdir /var/lib/mpd/music
     # echo "/path/to/music/dir /var/lib/mpd/music none bind" >> /etc/fstab